It's the Wars, Stupid

 Does that sound like we can do it all?

 Don’t blame Kamala.
 As Norman Finkelstein said: “She is not even a zero; she’s a minus one.”
 Kamala was/is an empty vessel.
 She acted in the only way she has ever known - to bend in the direction the current prevailing political winds are blowing.
 More specifically, she bends in the direction her “handlers” tell her to bend.
 If it means “ban fracking”, so be it.
 If it means “Liz Cheney”, so be it.
+Tony West, her brother-in-law and corporate lawyer for Uber, cautioned and influenced her to move away from the “price-gouging” message.
 She bends to the whims of money and power, and why would any voter want a president like that?
 What use would she serve for “we the people”?
 Americans have finally awakened to the reality that the American political system does not care for them in the least… once they are free from the uterus.
 Buckle-up America: climate change is coming for you now.
 Witness how much help the folks in devastated North Carolina got from the American political system.
 Zip!
 Nada!
 Less, even!

 Perhaps the price of eggs, Coca-Cola, gasoline, and rent are important issues… but there is a rampaging elephant in the room and its name is murder, genocide, and war (another in and endless stream) that has taken a million lives, or more.
 Guns and butter: who cares?
 Obviously, Americans don’t.